The Elements of Style: Reception

-In On Writing (2000, p.
-11), Stephen King writes: "There is little or no detectable bullshit in that book.
+Stephen King reflects in On Writing (2000, p.
+11): "There is little or no detectable bullshit in that book.
 (Of course, it's short; at eighty-five pages it's much shorter than this one.)
 I'll tell you right now that every aspiring writer should read The Elements of Style.
 Rule 17 in the chapter titled Principles of Composition is 'Omit needless words.'
 I will try to do that here."

+In its 2011 list, Time selected The Elements of Style among the 100 best and most influential nonfiction books written in English since 1923.
+Upon its release, Charles Poor, writing for The New York Times, called it "a splendid trophy for all who are interested in reading and writing."

 In 2011, University of Vienna professor in biochemistry Tim Skern argued in Writing Scientific English: A Workbook that The Elements of Style "remains the best book available on writing good English".

 In 2013, Nevile Gwynne reproduced The Elements of Style in his work Gwynne's Grammar.
 Britt Peterson of The Boston Globe wrote that his inclusion of the book was a "curious addition".

 In 2016, the Open Syllabus Project lists The Elements of Style as the most frequently assigned text in US academic syllabuses, based on an analysis of 933,635 texts appearing in over 1 million syllabuses.

 Criticism of Strunk & White has largely focused on claims that it has a prescriptivist nature, or that it has become a general anachronism in the face of modern English usage.
 In criticizing The Elements of Style, Geoffrey Pullum, professor of linguistics at the University of Edinburgh, and co-author of The Cambridge Grammar of the English Language (2002), said that:

 The book's toxic mix of purism, atavism, and personal eccentricity is not underpinned by a proper grounding in English grammar.
 It is often so misguided that the authors appear not to notice their own egregious flouting of its own rules ...
 It's sad.
 Several generations of college students learned their grammar from the uninformed bossiness of Strunk and White, and the result is a nation of educated people who know they feel vaguely anxious and insecure whenever they write however or than me or was or which, but can't tell you why.

 Pullum has argued, for example, that the authors misunderstood what constitutes the passive voice, and he criticized their proscription of established and unproblematic English usages, such as the split infinitive and the use of which in a restrictive relative clause.
 On Language Log, a blog about language written by linguists, he further criticized The Elements of Style for promoting linguistic prescriptivism and hypercorrection among Anglophones, and called it "the book that ate America's brain".

 Jan Freeman, reviewing for The Boston Globe in 2005 described the latest edition of The Elements of Style Illustrated (2005), with illustrations by Maira Kalman, as an "aging zombie of a book ... a hodgepodge, its now-antiquated pet peeves jostling for space with 1970s taboos and 1990s computer advice".